 More than 1 million fellow citizens have recovered after testing positive for covid-19.
 On 2 November, The BMJ reported that all those people will have protection from their T cells, which will ensure that they cannot be reinfected for at least six months.
 In light of that, will my right hon.
 Friend follow the example of Sweden and exempt from all the covid regulations those who have tested positive within the past six months and thereby show that he is following the science and also common sense?

 I am grateful to the hon.
-Gentleman for the question and for his campaigning on behalf of the disabled but I must reject what he says.
+Gentleman for the question and for his campaigning on behalf of the disabled, but I must reject what he says.
 We have done everything we can to reach out to disabled and vulnerable groups of all kinds, to give them all the advice that we think is necessary and all the support that we possibly can throughout the pandemic.
 I know that this has been very tough for people, and I thank them for the way that they have pulled together and followed the guidance.
 It has been particularly tough, as the hon.
 Gentleman rightly says, for disabled people.
 That is why we have given huge quantities in support, as I said before, to the NHS and to vulnerable groups of all kinds.
 The way forward now is to keep the virus under control, to come out of the current measures on 2 December, to allow our economy to start moving again, and to use testing and the prospect of a vaccination next year, ready to get the disease under control.

 The Prime Minister is aware of the success we have seen across Scotland through city region and growth deals.
-Moray is set to benefit from both the Scottish and the UK Governments’ working together on our local deal.
+Moray is set to benefit from the Scottish and the UK Governments’ working together on our local deal.
 However, will my right hon.
-Friend agree that the benefit to Moray could be even greater if the UK Government’s contribution was spread over a shorter period than the current 15 years—say, 10 or less?
+Friend agree that the benefit to Moray could be even greater if the UK Government’s contribution were spread over a shorter period than the current 15 years—say, 10 or less?
 Will he agree that that would be very worthwhile, beneficial and welcomed by everyone involved in the Moray growth deal?

 I thank my hon.
 Friend for this campaign.
 He has raised the idea with me before.
 What I can say is that while we will certainly look at what he says, I am very glad that we have signed the heads of terms on the Moray growth deal, delivering over £30 million of investment.
 I thank him for the lobbying that he has been doing.